petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## A/B Testing - Estimated Time to Declare Winner

-This is the duration the A/B test needs to run to determine a winner.
+This is the duration the A/B test must run to determine a winner.
 Note, this is only available for a bounce rate-type A/B test.

 ## A/B Testing - Improvement